influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 After exporting the data in line protocol format, you can import the data using the [`influx -import` CLI command](https://docs.influxdata.com/influxdb/latest/tools/shell/#import).

-In the following example, the compressed data file is impported into the specified database.
+In the following example, the compressed data file is imported into the specified database.

 ```bash
 influx -import -database myDB -compress